-- b1- Analyze the given chemical data to identify the green condition - b2- Differentiate between traditional and green chemistry. - b3- explain a specific green chemistry reactions.
+- b1- Analyze the given chemical data to identify the green condition - b2- Differentiate between traditional and green chemistry. - b3- explain a specific green chemistry reaction. - b4- Solve environmental pollution problems.

-b4- Solve environment pollution problems.
+On successful completion of the course, the student should be able to:

-- On successful completion of the course, the student should be able to: - c1- Calculate the atom Economy % for different reactions.
+c1- Calculate the atom Economy % for different reactions.